Brownfield regulation and development: Federal enforcement deferral

 An assurance by EPA that if state cleanup regulations are followed, that it will not require further remediation activities in the future.
 However, EPA reserves the right to require further cleanup if contamination crosses state lines, if new information on a site comes to light, or if it judges that a release presents an imminent and substantial danger.

 State level

-As a general rule, most state regulatory schemes resemble CERCLA in structure, though suffice to say, there is not one "cut and dry" state approach to regulating brownfields.
-Most important is that CERCLA does not preempt state regulation.
+As a general rule, most state regulatory schemes resemble CERCLA in structure, though there is not one "cut and dry" state approach to regulating brownfields.
+CERCLA does not preempt state regulation.
 In an attempt to limit developer liability, states have come up with various methods to try to limit the risk of the EPA requiring cleanup on top of what they require themselves.
 A Voluntary Cleanup Plan (VCP) is an agreement between a developer and a state that once a site has been remediated according to state regulations, that the state will not require cleanup in the future.
 The EPA uses a similar tool called a State Memorandum of Agreement (SMOA), which is an agreement between a developer and the EPA that EPA will not take future remediation action once compliance with the state VCP has been achieved.